maidsafe/rfcs/proposed/017-dns-Launcher-api/017-dns-Launcher-api.md

 fetching the home directory of the service should be exposed.
 Along with this if the other essential APIs like `get_all_registered_names`, `get_all_services`, `delete_service`, etc. are exposed, it would allow variety of applications to be built on the network.
-For example, SAFENetwork Service management application could be something which can help users to manage their services exposed under their public name.
+For example, SAFENetwork Service management application could be something which can help users to manage the services exposed under their public name.

 # Detailed design

-The APIs are just an extension from the already existing dns API exposed from the safe_launcher.
+The APIs are just an extension from the already existing [dns API](https://github.com/maidsafe/safe_launcher/blob/master/src/launcher/parser/dns/mod.rs) exposed from the safe_launcher.

 ### Get Service Home Directory

 #### Implementation
 The request would make use of the [get_home_service_directory](https://github.com/maidsafe/safe_dns/blob/master/src/dns_operations/mod.rs#L150) function from safe_dns crate and get the DirectoryKey.
-Using the directory key the actual directory content is retrieved using the safe_nfs crate and returned as part of the response.
+Using the directory key the actual directory content is retrieved using the safe_nfs crate.
+The fetched directory is returned as part of the response.

 #### Request
 ```javascript